 - Multidisciplinary teams were often not aware of the patient’s EDD, causing delays to the discharge process

-Miya Precision was implemented to provide an electronic patient journey board, which allows referrals and discharge information to be viewed by all staff on iPads, so better decisions can be made by multidisciplinary teams.
+Alcidion’s Miya solution was implemented to provide an electronic patient journey board in order to allow referrals and discharge information to be viewed by all staff on iPads, allowing better decisions to be made by multidisciplinary teams.

-Miya Precision collects the necessary data and builds the clinical intelligence to best manage patient care, from the ED through to the hospital wards.
-Clinicians can access individual patient information on a myriad of mobile devices and view clinical information, such as pathology and radiology results as well as access clinical documentation.
-Furthermore, the platform identifies emerging clinical risk and highlights at risk patients.
+Miya collects the necessary data and builds the clinical intelligence to best manage patient care, from the ED through to the hospital wards.
+Clinicians can access individual patient information on a myriad of mobile devices and view clinical information such as pathology and radiology results, as well as access clinical documentation.

-In the ED specifically, clinical staff can quickly identify those patients nearing the National Emergency Access Target (NEAT) and plan care accordingly.
-The solution provides an overview of capacity and demand at both the ward and unit level, providing real-time information about open and available beds, patients coming in (together with the admission source) and potential and confirmed ward discharges.
+Miya also identifies emerging clinical risk and highlights at-risk patients.
+In the ED specifically, clinical staff can quickly identify those patients nearing the NEAT trigger and plan care accordingly.
+The solution provides an overview of capacity and demand at both the ward and unit level, displaying real-time information about open and available beds, patients coming in (together with the admission source), and potential/confirmed ward discharges.

-Within six months of implementing Miya Precision, RDH recorded the following results:
+Within six months of implementing Miya, RDH recorded the following results: